cosminstr/Denoising-Autoencoder-ML-Model/README.md

 ## Description

+!!
+Needs revision !!
+Don't reuse the code as it is not a stable version, this is just the demo implemented during the hackathon

 The project consists of a particular application of the Autoencoder, the Denoising Autoencoder.
 For the datasets on which the model was trained and tested on make sure to issue a request in the "issues" page of this repository and i will send you the complete archive with both datasets.

 ## Technologies Used